Skip to main content

 16.1 Categories of Personal Information Collected.
 In the preceding 12 months, we have collected the following categories of personal information:

 16.2 Sources of Personal Information.
-Personal information is collected from: (a) directly from you when you create an account or use the Service; (b) automatically through cookies and server logs; and (c) from third-party services (Stripe, Google Places API, Cloudflare Turnstile) as described in Section 2.3.
+Personal information is collected from: (a) directly from you when you create an account or use the Service; (b) automatically through cookies and server logs; and (c) from third-party services (Stripe, Google Places API, Cloudflare Turnstile, Google Local Services Ads lead metadata and conversation content, and inbound customer emails routed through Cloudflare into your Colab inbox) as described in Section 2.3.

 16.3 Business or Commercial Purpose for Collection.
 We collect personal information for the purposes described in Section 4, including providing the Service, processing payments, communicating with you, improving the Service, ensuring security, and complying with legal obligations.

 16.4 Categories of Third Parties.
-We share personal information with the service providers listed in Section 6.1 (Supabase, Stripe, Telnyx, Resend, Vercel, Google Places API, Sentry) for the business purposes described in this policy.
+We share personal information with the service providers listed in Section 6.1 and at keybolt.tech/subprocessors (Supabase, Stripe, Telnyx, Resend, Cloudflare Turnstile, Cloudflare Email Routing, Sentry, Vercel, Google (including Maps, Places, Local Services Ads, and Merchant Center), our AI model provider, and our map and geocoding providers (Nominatim, OSRM, and OpenFreeMap)) for the business purposes described in this policy.

 17. Changes to This Privacy Policy